erikedin/Nona.jl/ISSUES.md

 - Documentation
 - Replace "ny Hamming" with a switch command
 - Split NonaREPL.feature into smaller parts, because it's getting big
+- Hamming can keep track of the best words currently known

 # Fixed
 - FileDictionary should take an AbstractString